Colorectal Cancer Information

 Moffitt Cancer Center’s Gastrointestinal Oncology Program includes board-certified physicians who are highly specialized in diagnosing and treating colorectal cancer.
-Our team of colorectal cancer specialists treats hundreds of colorectal tumor patients every year, and each patient receives individualized attention from our collaborative tumor board – an assembly of surgical oncologists, radiation oncologists, interventional radiologists, nurses and other cancer specialists who meet weekly to discuss each patient’s case.
+Our team of colorectal cancer specialists treats a high volume of colorectal tumor patients every year, and each patient receives individualized attention from our collaborative tumor board–an assembly of surgical oncologists, radiation oncologists, interventional radiologists, nurses and other cancer specialists who meet routinely to discuss each patient’s case.
 The tumor board assesses the patient’s condition and maps out a treatment plan that pays special attention to his or her unique circumstances, and then monitors his or her progress throughout the treatment program.

-The treatments we offer at Moffitt are available to anyone, including those who:
+The colorectal cancer treatments we offer at Moffitt are available to anyone, including those who:

 - Have recently been diagnosed with colorectal cancer

 - Are in need of a second opinion

 - Are concerned about rectal or colon cancer and are seeking initial diagnostic testing

 - Have had a recurrence of colorectal cancer and want to consult with a new physician